Cookies

 first‑party persistent cookies DO require informed consent.
 Use only when strictly necessary.
 The expiry period must not exceed one year.

 all third‑party session and persistent cookies require informed consent.
-These cookies should not be used on EUROPA sites, as the data collected may be transferred beyond the EU's legal jurisdiction.
+These cookies should not be used on EUROPA sites, as the data collected may be transferred beyond the EU's legal jurisdiction. - Before storing cookies, gain consent from the users (if required) by implementing the Cookie Consent Kit in all the pages of any website using cookies that require informed consent.

-5. Inform users about the use of cookies in plain, jargon‑free language in a dedicated "cookie notice" page linked from the service toolbar of the standard templates.
+notice" page linked from the service toolbar of the standard templates.
 This page should explain:

 why cookies are being used, (to remember users' actions, identify users, collect traffic information, etc.)